This year marks another increase in the contribution limit to the sometimes controversial, but “everyone’s got to have one” 401k.

-Just imagine if they were Kung Fu financial millennials right out of the gates, saving 10% or more in their early twenties?
+Just imagine if they were Kung Fu financial millennials right out of the gates, saving 10% or more in their early twenties.
 They’d have another half a million dollars at their disposal by age 60.
-“Hai Yah!”
+“Hai yah!”

 Overall, it’s a pretty magical scenario.
 What makes it work is the employer match.
 That free money can’t be ignored.
-Some companies offer more than the 100% for the first 3%, and some offer less.
+Some companies offer more than 100% for the first 3%, and some offer less.
 Take a good look at your company’s retirement plan benefits.

-The example above suggests you should save at least 5% to 20% of your gross income in a 401(k) plan, scaling up as your pay increases over the duration of a career.
+The example above suggests you should save at least 5% to 20% of your gross income in a 401k plan, scaling up as your pay increases throughout your career.
 The assumption is you have two income earners making solid pay and making solid strides in pay increases as the decades roll on.

 The example above assumes a combined income that never exceeds $60,000 gross pay.
-This family will be hard pressed to make ends meet and find decent, affordable housing.
+This family will be hard-pressed to make ends meet and find decent, affordable housing.
 There won’t be any fancy vacations to Disney World or the Mall of America.
 Take this example with a grain of salt, because there’s a lot that isn’t factored into the narrative.

 One thing that’ll pop out is how the power of compounding can work some real magic, given time.
-Even in the leanest years, where no dollars are contributed to a 401(k), this household’s retirement savings doubled.
+Even in the leanest years, where no dollars are contributed to a 401k, this household’s retirement savings doubled.
 That’s simply by letting the market do its thing, while your dividends get reinvested during a period of exceptionally strong economic growth.

 In this example, the advice is to squirrel away 15% of your gross pay right out of the gates, if at all possible.
-(If your employer doesn’t offer a 401(k), go to Vanguard to get an IRA set up, in addition to a taxable investment account.)
+(If your employer doesn’t offer a 401k, go to Vanguard to get an IRA set up, in addition to a taxable investment account.)

-If I’d nearly doubled my 401(k) savings to 15% or $4,125 per year, that extra $2,000 pre-tax would’ve meant about $1,500 less money in my pocket, year over year, or $125 per month.
-A smarter version of me in my 20s would have avoided the new car payment and chosen a reliable used car instead, as a trade-off to maxing out my 401(k).
-But what can I say?
-That Saturn had sweet pop-up heads-lamps, before they rusted shut…
+If I’d nearly doubled my 401k savings to 15% or $4,125 per year, that extra $2,000 pre-tax would’ve meant about $1,500 less money in my pocket, year over year, or $125 per month.
+A smarter version of me in my 20s would have avoided the new car payment and chosen a reliable used car instead, as a trade-off to maxing out my 401k.

-Is $1 million to $2 million enough to get from 60 to 95?
+Is $1 Million Enough to Get You From 60 to 95?

-The reassuring answer is most likely… Assuming you keep your nest egg in a mixed equity and bond fund (an Admiral fund from Vanguard, like VTSAX — now available with $3,000 minimum!) from age 60 onward, you can expect a decent return of 5% year over year.
+The reassuring answer is most likely… Assuming you keep your nest egg in a mixed equity and bond fund (an Admiral fund from Vanguard, like VTSAX — now available with $3,000 minimum) from age 60 onward, you can expect a decent return of 5% year over year.
 You can take out a healthy chunk each year, knowing that you don’t want to be sitting on millions of dollars at age 95.